Summary

 Are there rebates available for condo heat pump installations?

-Some utility programs offer rebates for condos and apartments, though availability and amounts vary by region, it’s worth checking current local incentives.
+Some utility programs offer rebates for condos and apartments, though availability and amounts vary by region; it’s worth checking current local incentives.